-Data from Arun District Council shows that 75 - 90 business are located at premises within the parish, which include five business/light industrial parks distributed within the parish close to, or bordering adjacent residential areas.
-Land within the parish is generally given over to agricultural and horticultural use (see map on page 12).
+Data from Arun District Council shows that 75 - 90 businesses are located at premises within the Parish, which include five business/light industrial parks distributed within the parish close to, or bordering adjacent residential areas.
+Land within the Parish is generally given over to agricultural and horticultural use (see map on page 12).